senseibence/discord-profanity-bot/README.md

-# discord-bot
-Discord bot that filters profanity
+# Discord bot that filters profanity